ross-nordstrom/learning-angular/README.md

 Some common pitfalls pointed out by the [AngularJS docs](http://docs.angularjs.org/misc/faq#commonpitfalls).

 ### Reinventing the Wheel
-They most frequently occur when trying to use jQuery to do common tasks...
+Pitfalls most frequently occur when trying to use jQuery to do common tasks...

 #### ng-repeat
 Don't use jQuery's iterator.
 Just setup ng-repeat on an array, and modify the array